 Like the CT Enterography mentioned above, there’s an MRI equivalent known as MRI Enterography.

 Many people ask about the role and need for contrast agents – you may find this summary useful – click here.

-The primary role of conventional ultrasound in neuroendocrine disease is detection of liver metastases and estimation of total liver tumor burden.
-This technique has the advantages of near-universal availability, intraoperative utility, minimal expense and lack of radiation.
+The primary role of conventional ultrasound in neuroendocrine disease is the detection of liver metastases and the estimation of total liver tumor burden.
+This technique has the advantages of near-universal availability, intraoperative utility, minimal expense, and lack of radiation.
 Most examinations are performed without contrast, which limits their sensitivity (compared with CT and MRI).
-I know in my own situation, US was used as a quick check following identification of multiple liver metastasis during a CT scan.
+I know in my own situation, US was used as a quick check following the identification of multiple liver metastases during a CT scan.
 I’ve also had US used to monitor distant lymph nodes in the neck area but always in conjunction with the most recent CT scan output.